 Marie Antoinette (2005)

 If you’re into history, “Marie Antoinette” is a movie to draw inspiration from.
 Skilfully stylized from costumes, hair, and make-up to composition and camera techniques, it is visually beautiful indeed.
 It is also a case when plunging into accurate historical events is not the central part of this movie.
 The aesthetics are more about the visual transmission of a particular spirit, lifestyle and mindset – luxury, joy, and beauty.

 In one of the interviews, a Danish film director Lars von Trier said that he might not like the movie he has created, as its aesthetics are very similar to classic American cinema.
 We can’t but agree that those slow motion, symmetrical, and polished up scenes are the features most people love about the pop cinematography.
 Lars von Trier took managed to translate a complex state of mind in this psychological drama film, capturing a contradicting beauty about a depressive episode.

 If you’re in search for perfect aesthetics for a new project, these 10 aesthetically pleasing movies with different color palettes, stylistics, and visual effects will open up an entire pool of fresh ideas for you.
-For more color-related insights, continue reading these two articles:
+For more color-related insights, continue reading these three articles:

 Depositphotos Blog Digest